Missed yesterday’s report thanks to some unplesantness involving my pushie.

 On Sunday morning I crashed.
 According to my Strava app, I was doing 40 kph coming down a hill in Harbord – and then I abruptly wasn’t.
 I have no memory of the crash.
 But my body and helmet tell the story.
 Along with a concussion, I removed myself from the lineup for a couple of months thanks to a busted clavicle.
 When I came to, I was near the beach parking lot adjacent to Pilu.
 There was nobody with me as I had apparently climbed back on my bike after the crash and wobbled a good block or so before starting to store memories again.
 Yikes.
 Anyway, got a chance to see the new Northern Beaches Hospital from inside.
 Lovely staff scanned and assessed your sorry correspondent and then sent me home with my dud right arm in a sling.
 Actually the arm’s just fine, it’s the clavicle that limits movement.

-Anyway, I guess the main point is: wear your helmet.
+Anyway, I guess the main point is: wear your helmets for mountain biking.

 I haven’t quite figured out the picture taking aspect of filing my reports and I’m not permitted to climb up to the crows nest atm, so I can’t give you an eyeball report on today’s conditions.
 But I can still check all the other data for ya.